christianh814/mk-machineset/README.md

 ## Setup

-Edit this script with your variables, for example.
+Edit this script with your variables depending on your env

+### AWS

 ```shell
 clusterid="cluster2-79bxd"